Studia Doctorum Theologiae Protestantis 15.1

 Balogh Csaba(89--125)

 “The one who believes in him will not be put to shame”.
-Reinterpreting Isaiah 28:15 in Romans 9:33 and 1Peter 2:6.
-This study delves into the meaning of Isaiah 28:15, examining its original context and subsequent interpretation in the New Testament, with a particular emphasis on the stone metaphor.
+Reinterpreting Isaiah 28:16 in Romans 9:33 and 1Peter 2:6.
+This study delves into the meaning of Isaiah 28:16, examining its original context and subsequent interpretation in the New Testament, with a particular emphasis on the stone metaphor.
 The first part scrutinises text-critical and semantic issues, considering the Masoretic Texts alongside variant non-Masoretic readings.
-The latter section assesses the incorporation of the Isaianic text within two New Tes¬tament excerpts.
+The latter section assesses the incorporation of the Isaianic text within two New Testament excerpts.
 This process is mediated through the Septuagint, specifically, a revised edition thereof.
 The study posits that the New Testament authors, with their different contextualisations, did not seek to innovate but rather aimed to integrate their approaches into an established hermeneutical lineage, commencing with Isaiah’s earlier interpreters.
 The success of the apostolic proclamation is attributed to the fact that their hermeneutics resonated with the reading traditions familiar to contemporary (Jewish-)Christian communities.

 Research articleOld Testament, New TestamentÓszövetség az Újszövetségben, Ószövetségi idézetek az Újszövetségben, újraértelmezés, bibliai hermeneutikaIsaiah 28.16, Romans 9.33, 1 Peter 2.6